SimBri/org.openhab.binding.zwave/doc/thermofloor/zmrelay_0_0.md

 {% include base.html %}

-# ZM Relay Heati Single Relay 16A
+# Heatit ZM Single Relay 16A
 This describes the Z-Wave device *ZM Relay*, manufactured by *ThermoFloor* with the thing type UID of ```thermofloor_zmrelay_00_000```.

 The device is in the category of *Battery*, defining Batteries, Energy Storages.